Chiral numerical renormalization group: Introduction

-The remainder of this paper will be ordered as follows: In Sec.\,\ref{sec:Method} we derive the Wilson ladder and comment about the NRG implementation, leaving some of the technical details to the appendices.
-In Sec.\,\ref{sec:Noninteracting-Results} we test the quality of this mapping on a non-interacting system, demonstrating its advantages and limitations.
+The remainder of this paper will be ordered as follows: In Sec.\,\ref{sec:Method}, we derive the Wilson ladder and comment about the NRG implementation, leaving some of the technical details to Appendices \ref{sec:App-Campo-Oliveira} and \ref{sec:App-Exploiting-Symmetries}.
+In Sec.\,\ref{sec:Noninteracting-Results}, we test the quality of this mapping on a noninteracting system, demonstrating its advantages and limitations; some technical details are relegated to Appendix~\ref{sec:App-Single-Particle-Calculations}.
 We then apply the method to a spinful chiral channel coupled to two Kondo impurities in Sec.\,\ref{sec:Results} and analyze the results.
 Finally, we conclude in Sec.\,\ref{sec:Summary} and comment on possible applications of the presented method.